ibmresilient/resilient-community-apps/fn_rest_api/README.md

 #                                                        SECRETS
 #                                                       =========

-# For sensitive information that may be included in the rest_header, rest_url, rest_body, or
-# rest_cookies, you can substitute values from the app.conf.
-To do so simply create a Key
-# and a value pair in app.conf and then directly reference the key here using
-# double-curly brace.
+# SECRETS can be directly substituted into input parameters, there by avoiding
+# the need to expose any sensitive information as plain text.
+This can be done by
+# creating a SECRET under the application's configuration tab and referencing the
+# same with a `$` sign followed by the SECRET's name enclosed within curly
+# brace.
+PAM Credentials can also be referenced it a similar fashion.
 #
+#    Format:
+#    -------
+#      SECRETS : ${SECRET_NAME}
+#      PAM     : ^{PAM_CREDENTIALS}
+#
+#
 #    Example:
 #    --------
 #      headers = """
-#      Content-Type: application/json
-#      X-Frooble: Baz
+#      {
+#        "Content-Type"  : "application/json",
+#        "X-Frooble"     : "Baz",
+#        "Authorization" : "bearer ${API_TOKEN}"
-#      Authorization: {{auth_header}}
+#      }
 #      """

 #                                                  ====================